 Instead, next time you shop for a piece of clothing, really examine it for quality (once you’ve done your research, of course).
 Look for a lining, figure out the fabric content, turn out the seams to look for tight and even stitches, check for French seams and blind hems, and test the zippers and buttons.
 Really put that piece of clothing through its paces and make it earn its place in your wardrobe.

 If a piece of clothing is going to be in your closet for the next three to ten years, it can’t be a trendy piece that will date quickly.
 This means that it’s very important to develop your own personal style and ignore the trend du jour.
 A closet of quality, timeless pieces that are uniquely you and fit your lifestyle is the ultimate goal of slow fashion.
-If you’re not sure where to start, check out my eight part series for finding your personal style.

 This is the “elephant in the room” when it comes to slow fashion.
 If you’re reading this, chances are that you consider fashion and shopping a hobby or at least pleasant recreation.
 While it’s very important to educate ourselves about our clothing and to be more thoughtful and strategic about our purchases, at the end of the day we all just need to buy less.
 How much clothing do you really need in order to look clean and presentable every day?
 Probably less than you think as Project 333 and The Uniform Project have shown us.

 It’s not good enough to just continually purge our wardrobes without also curbing our purchasing habits as well.
 Buying less saves resources, money, time, space, and possibly also our sanity.
-And if that isn’t convincing enough, some of the most stylish women in the world swear by a small tightly edited wardrobe a.k.a. the five piece French wardrobe.
+And if that isn’t convincing enough, some of the most stylish women in the world swear by a small tightly edited wardrobe a.k.a. http://theproject333.com/the five piece French wardrobe.
 If it’s good enough for the French, it’s good enough for me. 🙂

 The purpose of slow fashion is to encourage consumers to take a more focused and minimalist approach to their wardrobes.
 When we buy less clothing, we can be pickier about where and how our clothing is made, invest in beautiful quality pieces that will last for years, and create a curated wardrobe that reflects our personal style and is an absolute joy to wear.